tullo/high-performance-go/01-Benchmarking.md

 This is the recommended way to ensure the compiler cannot optimise away body of the loop.

 - First we use the result of calling popcnt by storing it in `r`.
-- Second, because `r` is declared locally inside the scope of `BenchmarkPopcntNoInline` once the benchmark is over, the result of `r` is never visible to another part of the program,
+- Second, because `r` is declared locally inside the scope of `BenchmarkPopcntNotDiscarded` once the benchmark is over, the result of `r` is never visible to another part of the program,
 - as the final act we assign the value of `r` to the package public variable `Result`.

 Because `Result is public` the **compiler cannot prove** that another package importing this one